 Letko Brosseau Intends to Vote AGAINST Proposal to Take Dorel Industries Private

-We believe that the proposed offer of C$14.50 per share by Cerberus and the Family Shareholders is opportunistic and significantly undervalues the Company.
-We believe that the valuation prepared for Dorel Industries by TD Securities ("TD") in its Formal Valuation and Fairness Opinion is too conservative:
+We believe that the revised offer of C$16.00 per share by Cerberus and the Family Shareholders is opportunistic and continues to significantly undervalue the Company.
+We have highlighted the reasons of our opposition in our previous press releases.

-- One of the methods used by TD is an analysis based on the value of comparable precedent transactions.
-Using this methodology, TD's analysis concludes the Company's equity value per share would range from C$14.22 to C$23.54, or a mid-point of C$18.88.

-- The major assumptions going into this calculation are EBITDA1 multiples used for each Dorel business based on actual transactions of companies chosen as comparable.
+We would also like to bring Dorel shareholders' attention to the report issued by Glass Lewis, an independent provider of global governance services, which recommends voting AGAINST the initial offer to take the company private.

 We have been long time shareholders of Dorel.
 To protect the value of our investment, we intend to vote against the proposed going private transaction.
 We strongly believe in the long-term potential of the Company and note that the Family Shareholders share our optimism as they plan to remain shareholders of the Company.